 Inner Direction That Shapes Everything

 Lust, however, often operates with a subtle expectation.
-Even when it appears giving, it is often connected to what it hopes to receive—attention, validation, physical closeness or emotional satisfaction.
+Even when it appears giving, it is often connected to what it hopes to receive—attention, validation, physical closeness, or emotional satisfaction.
+Its focus tends to remain centred on personal desire rather than sincere selfless care, reflecting [how biblical love is defined by selfless commitment rather than self-centred desire — What Biblical Love Really Means According to 1 Corinthians 13].

 The Hidden Question